Pia Muehlenbeck Spills Out Of Barely-There Crop Top And Tiny Daisy Dukes

 Like thousands of other influencers, the Instagram model has jetted off to the desert in California to soak up the sun and enjoy some really good music.
 Since she first arrived, Muehlenbeck has been sharing a few snaps and videos for her Instagram followers that show what a good time she is having there but it’s her most recent photo that is really turning heads.

 In the sultry snapshot, Pia tags herself in Palm Springs, California and the vibe of the photo is totally Cali as Pia is surrounded by gorgeous palm trees.
-The German born model looks stunning as she appears in the middle of the snapshot and strikes her best pose for the photo.
+The German-born model looks stunning as she appears in the middle of the snapshot and strikes her best pose for the photo.

 Per usual, the Pia wears her long, dyed locks down and curled as well as a beautiful face of makeup.
 To accessorize the outfit, she rocks a number of bracelets and rings as well as a big gold necklace.
-On top, the Instagram sensation sports a tiny yellow and white patterned crop top that ties in the muddle, showing off ample amounts of cleavage to her 2 million plus Instagram followers.
+On top, the Instagram sensation sports a tiny yellow and white patterned crop top that ties in the middle, showing off ample amounts of cleavage to her 2 million-plus Instagram followers.

 The stunner’s abs are also on display in the snapshot and she completes her look with a pair of tiny daisy dukes that show off her amazingly toned legs.
-In the caption of the image, Pia thanks Revolve for dressing her and so far, she’s already earned tons of attention with over 10,000 likes in addition to 120 plus comments.
+In the caption of the image, Pia thanks Revolve for dressing her and so far, she’s already earned tons of attention with over 10,000 likes in addition to 120-plus comments.

 While many followers took to the post to comment on how amazing Pia looks in the snapshot, a ton of other followers told the fashionista that they love her outfit.
 Of course, a few other fans had no words and simply commented on the image with heart eye and flame emojis.